SAP/spartacus-docs/_pages/dev/context/automatic-context-configuration.md

     }
     ```

-#### Static context configuration
+#### Static Context Configuration

 If you are using static context configuration, you need to populate the `context.custom` with all possible valid values of the custom context.
-For example in your `app.module.ts`:
+The following is an example from `app.module.ts`:

 ```typescript
 providers: [